Someone has been captured and incapacitated. What do they do, cooperate with their captor or beg to be spared?

-A major Picard subversion also occurs at the end of the "Chain of Command" two-parter, after Picard is subjected to days of Cold-Blooded Torture.
+A major Picard subversion also occurs at the end of the "Chain of Command" two-parter, after Picard is subjected to days of Cold-Blooded Torture, during which the interrogator attempts to force Picard to say that there are five lights on a wall, when there is obviously just four.
 He manages to expose his captor's own foibles and famously screams out "THERE!
 ARE!
 FOUR!
 LIGHTS!" when he is released.
-It looks like a straight playnote the torturer spent most of the episode trying to get Picard to say there were five until a short scene with Troi at the end, when Picard admits that not only was he ready to surrender, he could actually see five lights.
+It looks like a straight play, until a short scene with Troi at the end, when Picard admits that he was released just in the neck of time, because not only was he ready to surrender and say that there were five lights on the wall, he could actually see five lights.

 Supernatural: Castiel has been captured by the Devil in a ring of holy fire, and Lucifer offers him a job and points out that, having disobeyed Heaven, Cas will be #1 on the hit list if they manage to get rid of Luci.
 Clearly terrified, Cas just says, "I'll die first".
 Not as snarky as most examples, but quietly awesome all the same.

 In 24 Day 5 Agent Aaron Pierce has been taken hostage by corrupt President Charles Logan after discovering Logan's hand in the terrorist attacks and conspiracy for the day.
 He's ruthlessly beaten down and personally left with the option of either being executed due to his knowedge or keeping the lid on Logan's involvement and being bought off.
 His response:

 Pierce: There is nothing that you have said or done that is acceptable to me in the least.
 You're a traitor to this country and a disgrace to your office, and it's my duty to see that you're brought to justice for what you've done.
 Is there anything else, Charles?

 There's Omar Hassan in season 8...